VitaHEX-Games/HexFlow-Launcher/README.md

 Mac users:
-See the FAQ's section for an alternative tool for renaming.
+See the FAQ's section for a guide on [renaming on a mac](https://github.com/jimbob4000/RetroFlow-Launcher#im-on-a-mac-how-do-i-rename-psp-games).

 More information on PSP and Playstation after the FAQ's section.